 If the FMU is shipped with C source code or with static link library: The constructed function name is “MyModel_fmi2GetReal”.
 In other words the function name is prefixed with the model name and an “_”.A simulation environment can therefore construct the relevant function names by generating code for the actual function call.
 In case of a static link library, the name of the library is MyModel.lib on Windows and libMyModel.a on Linux; in other words the “modelIdentifier” attribute is used as library name.

 If the FMU is shipped with DLL/SharedObject: The constructed function name is “fmi2GetReal”, in other words, it is not changed.
-[This can be realized in the case of a source code FMU with a target-specific version of “fmi2Functions.h” that does not use FMI2_FUNCTION_PREFIX to construct the function names.]
+[This can be realized in the case of a source code FMU with a target-specific version of “fmi2Functions.h” that does not use FMI2_FUNCTION_PREFIX to construct the function names.
+[New in FMI 2.0.4:] Using the standard-supplied version of “fmi2Functions.h”, the same effect can be achieved by defining the “FMI2_OVERRIDE_FUNCTION_PREFIX“ precompiler macro prior to the inclusion of the `fmi2Functions.h` header, for example using precompiler command-line flags.]
 A simulation environment will then dynamically load this library and will explicitly import the function symbols by providing the FMI function names as strings.
 The name of the library is MyModel.dll on Windows or MyModel.so on Linux; in other words the “modelIdentifier” attribute is used as library name.

 [An FMU can be optionally shipped so that it basically contains only the communication to another tool (needsExecutionTool = true, see section 4.3.1).
 This is particularily common for co-simulation tasks.
 In FMI 1.0, the function names are always prefixed with the model name and therefore a DLL/Shared Object has to be generated for every model.
 FMI 2.0 improves this situation since model names are no longer used as prefix in case of DLL/Shared Objects: Therefore one DLL/Shared Object can be used for all models in case of tool coupling.
 If an FMU is imported into a simulation environment, this is usually performed dynamically (based on the FMU name, the corresponding FMU is loaded during execution of the simulation environment) and then it does not matter whether a model name is prefixed or not.]